NZTechRally/nztechrally.nz/src/talks/nztechrally2025/platform-teams.md

 And the key thing to note is that both of these overlap.
 If you’re really robust, you’re probably pretty resilient.
 If you’re really resilient, you’re probably pretty robust — but there are differences.

-The last bit of jargon I’ll touch on is socio-technical systems.
+The last bit of jargon I’ll touch on is **socio-technical systems**.
 We all work in socio-technical systems.
 If you're building resilience, it's key to think of our systems like that.
 It's not just the technology that matters.

 Don't think of your technology as just like, “Oh, I write this really nice code and I put all these circuit breakers in and backups and blah, blah, blah.
 I'm gonna be able to respond to every situation now.”
 It's not that simple.

 You've also got to think of the teams around it — the people who support those systems, how they interact, how you get in contact with them, what their pressures are.
 So when you're building resilience, don't just think of the technical.
 Think of the social as well, around it.
 And we call that a socio-technical system.

-So, what builds resilience?
+**So, what builds resilience?**

 Again, loaded question!
 However, like all good 25-minute talks, I will dumb it down and strip away a lot of nuance and focus on what I think is super important.
 And that's expertise.